Matriculation and Continued Enrollment Policies

 7. Health insurance is a requirement of all students participating on experiential rotations.
 The insurance must cover inpatient and outpatient services for injuries sustained or diseases contracted while on rotations.
 Proof of this coverage must be provided to the Office of Experiential Training prior to the beginning of advanced practice rotations.

-8. Drug Screening - Rotation sites may request drug screens.
+8. Drug Screening - Drug screens will be required throughout the UIC College of Pharmacy educational experience.
+Scheduled drug screens are required once per year during P1 through P3 years (due by August 1) and twice in the P4 year (due dates as per the Director of Experiential Education).
+Rotation sites may request (random) drug screens.
 Information obtained in drug screens may inhibit students from completing introductory or advanced practice experiences thus delaying or hindering graduation (see the last paragraph of Section 13, Technical Standards).
-Drug screens will be required throughout the UIC College of Pharmacy educational experience.
-Scheduled drug screens are required once per year during P1 through P3 years (due by August 1) and twice in the P4 year (due dates as per the Director of Experiential Education).
+Any student producing a positive drug screen will be required to submit to a fitness for duty evaluation.

 9. Background checks - The College is required to provide information from background checks, drug screenings and/or social security, driver's license and employment verification on each student who participates in clinical rotations at our affiliate institutions.
-The College typically uses the Illinois Health Care Workers Background Check Code disqualifying offenses to disqualify an individual from being considered to participate in any clinical rotation at these facilities.
-See Illinois code Section 955.160 Disqualifying Offenses.
-However, if clinical rotation sites have more stringent policies, the College must abide by their policies and may disqualify an individual from being considered to participate in any clinical rotation at such facilities if any offenses exist on the background check.
+Some clinical rotation sites follow the Illinois Health Care Workers Background Check Code in terms of the disqualifying offenses that make it impossible to participate in any clinical rotation at their facilities.
+[See Illinois code Section 955.160 Disqualifying Offenses.]
+However, other clinical rotation sites have more stringent policies and may disqualify an individual from being considered to participate in any clinical rotation at such facilities if any offenses exist on the background check.
+Therefore, the College requires all PharmD students to maintain a "clean" background check to ensure placement at any experiential site.

 Student will have a background check run at the beginning of each fall semester P1 through P3 years (due by August 1).
 P4 students will have two background checks run (due dates as per the Director of Experiential Education).
 Any disqualification of a student by a practice facility could prevent the student from undertaking clinical rotations that are required to complete the pharmacy program at the University of Illinois at Chicago.